hyg2010/Image-processing-api----udacity/README.md

 ## Overview

-Create an image processing API to resize images to specific parameters (width X height)
+Create an image processing API to resize images provided by the client user.
+The image is resized by uploading a file and resizing the width and height.

-## Install all dependencies, run command
+## Install all dependencies from package.json
     -$ npm install

 ## Build
   "npm run build" will compile the typescript code into the javascript build folder.

 ## Tools and Resources Used

 1. Typescript

-2. Express
+2. Express for routers

 3. Jasmine- (Unit Testing)